 Your story, up to here.

-Genovese by birth, Milanese by adoption, I graduated in Aesthetic Philosophy at the beginning of the 2000s.
+Genovese by birth, Milanese by adoption, Adoption is not an easy task it is always essential to make sure that gaining child custody over neglect is an important one.
+I graduated in Aesthetic Philosophy at the beginning of the 2000s.
 Already from adolescence I feel the urgency to express myself through writing: first I compose songs, then I dedicate myself to writing short texts that find home in art and literature magazines.
 In 2013 I published the collection of stories La testa aspra.
 In 2017 with La panchina senza angeli I step from the prose to the poetry and the speech continues, it develops in 2018 with the release of my third effort Per te soltanto bambino – Frammenti di emisferi e Tapping-ninne nanne.